rioter00/MAGD372-SP23/Assets/Documentation/Systems.md

 ---
 The variable's Value is shown in the inspector, and you can also click a box to reset the value on every playthrough.
 This can be used when you want the score to always start at whatever value you choose to reset to.

-For setting the Value of a Variable Object, you simply serialize a reference to it, and set its value property:
+For setting or getting the Value of a Variable Object, you simply serialize a reference to it, and set or get its value property:
 ```
 public class Health : Monobehaviour
 {